 We’re planning v2.5 for the app, which will feature many more shows and artists and provide a very robust listening experience.
 We’re also very excited to be working with Amazon Web Services to launch a touring analytics feature that will help artists, promoters and venues optimize their touring plans.

 Stay tuned for more!
-You can also get on my list to get early access to new music and VIP things (opt-in on the left).
+You can also get on my list to get early access to new music and VIP things.

 Starting in March 2018, Gigable will be producing a series of shows at River Street Tavern in East Dundee, IL.